Open-Systems-Pharmacology/docs/part-3/pk-sim-creating-individuals.md

 2.  **Use default value**: The modification made in the base individual will not be transferred to the scaled individual.
 Instead, the default value of the parameter in the scaled individual according to the database underlying PK- Sim® will be used.

-3. Use source value: If a modification was made in the base individual the identical parameter value will be used in the scaled individual.
+3.  **Use source value**: If a modification was made in the base individual the identical parameter value will be used in the scaled individual.
 Please note that for most parameters this is only a reasonable option if the biometrics (race, age, gender) of the base and the scaled individual are identical or at least similar.

-4. Same ratio: The ratio of the source value divided by the source default value is multiplied by the default value of the scaled individual.
+4.  **Same ratio**: The ratio of the source value divided by the source default value is multiplied by the default value of the scaled individual.

 The line **Target weight**, which appears only on the top of this window if modifications in organ volumes were made in the base individual, indicates the body weight of the scaled individual.
 A modification of organ volumes will automatically lead to a change in total body weight, which is the sum of all organ weights.
 Thus, if the default value of an organ weight is changed, the new body weight, which is no longer in agreement with the body weight previously selected on the biometrics tab, will be shown.